apache/spark/docs/sql-error-conditions-unsupported-feature-error-class.md

 ## COLLATION

-Collation feature is not yet supported.
+Collation is not yet supported.

 ## COMBINATION_QUERY_RESULT_CLAUSES